AcalaNetwork/Acala/README.md

 # 8. Migration testing runtime
-If modify the storage, should test the data migration before upgrade the runtime.
+If modifying the storage, you should test the data migration before upgrading the runtime.

 ## Try testing runtime